quietui/quiet/docs/docs/index.md

 **If you're using a bundler,** you will need to create a task that copies Quiet's `dist` folder into your project and set the library path to point to there.

-You can set the library path by adding `data-quiet` attribute to any element on the page.
+You can set the library path by adding the `data-quiet` attribute to any element on the page.

 ```html
 <html data-quiet="/path/to/quiet/dist">